emmarklein/WGS_Pipeline/README.md

 ## Acknowledgements

-This README.md was written by Emma Klein.
-The pipeline was constructed by Emma Klein with the help of Quinn Eberhard.
+Written by Emma Klein.
+The pipeline was constructed with the help of Quinn Eberhard.